 No. Applications to Carleton are processed via an online application system.
 For complete information on applying to Carleton, please visit the Apply Online website.

 Yes.
 You can apply to more than one program.
-You will need to create a separate application account and pay a separate application fee for each program to which you are applying.
+You will need to request a separate application account and pay a separate application fee for each program to which you are applying.

 No. You do not need to submit a printed copy of your application.
 Unnecessary paper documents mailed to our office may cause delays in processing.